Use sugar cookie dough to make Cinnamon Roll Cookies, then get creative by customizing the filling and icing to your liking. Make it your own way!

 - 1 large egg, at room temperature

-- 2 tbsp butter (15g), melted and slightly cooled
+- 2 Tablespoons unsalted butter, melted and slightly cooled

-- Using a stand mixer with paddle attachment or hand mixer, beat the butter for 1 minute on high speed until creamy.
-On medium-high speed, beat in the granulated sugar until completely creamed and smooth, about 2 minutes.
-Add the egg and vanilla extract and beat on high until combined, about 1 minute.
-Scrape down the sides and bottom of the bowl as needed.
+- Using a stand mixer with paddle attachment or hand mixer, beat the butter until creamy.
+Add in the granulated sugar and beat until completely creamed and smooth, about two minutes.
+Add the egg and vanilla extract and beat until combined, stopping to scrape down the sides and bottom of the bowl as needed.

-- Remove dough logs from the refrigerator.
-Cut into 1/2 inch slices.
-Place slices onto baking pan about 2 inches apart.
+- Remove the chilled dough logs from the refrigerator.
+Using a sharp knife, slice into ½-inch rounds.
+Place the slices onto the baking pan about 2-inches apart.

-- Bake for 10-11 minutes, until lightly browned on the sides.
+- Bake the cookies for 10 to 11 minutes, until lightly browned on the sides.
 Remove from the oven, allow to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely before icing.